hasufell/docker-gentoo-pydio/README.md

 ## TODO
-* better split out the runtime data portion from the rest of the pydio stuff (e.g. files)
+* don't expose the docker socket on the machine which is exposed to the net
+* allow to create multiple pydio instances on one host